promitee-k/automobile_insurance/README.md

 ## Additional details
 This project uses:
 -  `atomic design` pattern for React
+-  `styled-component` for styling React Components
 -  `react-router-dom` for navigation and passing data
--  `axios` for fetching data
+-  `axios` for fetching data from mongoDB
 -  `bcrypt`for password encryption